 You must find a good lawyer

 First, find a good American immigration lawyer.
 Not a cheap lawyer.
 A good lawyer.
-This part is important because you’re investing a lot of time, money and energy in this.
-If you want to move to California find a lawyer in California.
-If you want to move to NYC find a lawyer in NYC.
+This part is important because you’re investing SO MUCH time, money and energy into this.
+If you want to move to California, I’d say find a lawyer in California.
+If you want to move to NYC, probably find a lawyer in NYC.

 I’ve heard many heart breaking horror stories of people getting scammed when trying to get an American artist visa for dancers, so please do your research.

 I had an in-person meeting with my lawyer in his office in L.A (for free), where we went through my resumé, and he broke down the entire process.
-At that time, I still needed an agency for instance and other requirements that I will explain to you below.
+At that time, I still needed an agency for instance and to meet a lot of the other requirements that I will explain to you below.
 He told me what to do and to get back to him when I’ve gathered the documents I needed.
 I came back to him 6 or 7 months later and we started the actual process.